CyberFlameGO/svnpython/Doc/library/email.parser.rst

    defaults to the :class:`email.message.Message` class.

-   .. method:: feed(data)
+.. method:: FeedParser.feed(data)

    Feed the :class:`FeedParser` some more data.  *data* should be a string containing one or more lines.
 The lines can be partial and the :class:`FeedParser` will stitch such partial lines together properly.
 The lines in the string can have any of the common three line endings, carriage return, newline, or carriage return and newline (they can even be mixed).

-   .. method:: close()
+.. method:: FeedParser.close()

    Closing a :class:`FeedParser` completes the parsing of all previously fed data, and returns the root message object.
 It is undefined what happens if you feed more data to a closed :class:`FeedParser`.

 Parser class API